So let’s see how to nuance “goodbye in French. but first let’s talk about the modern pronunciation of “au revoir”.

 - or “bonne soirée” to wish someone a good evening.

 Watch out: “Bonne nuit” is what you say just before someone goes to bed, so much more like “Sleep well” in English.
+More about saying goodnight in French.

 It’s quite common to use both “Au revoir” and “bonne soirée, bonne journée, or bonne nuit” to say goodbye and then add have a good day / evening / sleep well…